uhh-lt/SCoT/clusters.md

 Cluster labels can be deleted via selecting them (clicking on them) and then pressing `BACKSPACE`.

 **Note of caution:** Currently, selected cluster nodes are always deleted when pressing `BACKSPACE`.
-This is not ideal, I know, and I am going to solve this.
+This is not ideal and I am going to solve this.
 However, until I do, please make sure you have selected a non-cluster node when editing e.g. a cluster name.
 Otherwise, you might accidentally delete a cluster node.

 ## Assign a Node to a Different Cluster
-In case the user does not agree with the system hypothesis, he or she can assign a node to a different existing cluster.
+In case the user does not agree with the system's hypothesis, they can assign a node to a different existing cluster.
 When clicking on a node, an "Options" button appears in the corner above the graph.

 ![Options Button](./images/options.png)